Fast-Track Sleep Programs

 Frequency:

-We recommend continuing to feed frequently during this time, as this is how we continue to meet baby’s caloric needs fully during the daytime hours (to support consistent nighttime sleep.
-We recommend feeding at least every 3 hours during the day but it would still be considered “normal” if you are offering a full feeding every 2-3 hours.
+We recommend continuing to feed frequently during this time to meet your baby’s full caloric needs during the daytime, which supports consistent nighttime sleep.
+Feeding at least every 3 hours during the day is recommended, though offering full feeds every 2–3 hours can still be normal.

-It’s important to not drop the dreamfeed (10-11pm feed) yet, even if your baby is sleeping through the night.
-Babies aren’t typically able to go 12-hours without eating until closer to 12-16 weeks, so if you drop the dreamfeed to soon, it could lead to disrupted nighttime sleep.
+It’s important not to drop the dreamfeed (typically between 10–11pm) yet, even if your baby appears to be sleeping through the night.
+Most babies aren’t ready to go 12 hours without eating until closer to 12–16 weeks.
+Dropping the dreamfeed too early can lead to disrupted nighttime sleep.

-When we do decide to drop the dreamfeed (closer to 4 months old), we want to move slowly so we don’t disrupt progress we’ve made with overnight sleep.
-If your baby isn’t sleeping through the night yet, continue working to increase daytime feeds slowly, that their milk intake is moved to the daytime.
+When it’s time to drop the dreamfeed (closer to 4 months), we want to move slowly to protect the progress you’ve made overnight.
+If your baby isn’t sleeping through the night yet, continue working on increasing daytime intake so milk consumption shifts away from overnight hours.

 HINT:

-If your baby is over the age of 12-weeks old, whatever they are consuming in 24-hours is their baseline of full and what you want to work on moving to the daytime, in an effort to support consistent nighttime sleep.
+If your baby is over 12 weeks old, whatever they are consuming in a 24-hour period is their baseline of “full.”
+The goal is to gradually move this intake to daytime hours to support more consistent nighttime sleep.

-You might start to notice your baby’s feeding patterns becoming more predictable, but it’s important to continue to base their feeds off of a flexible routine around their Optimal Wake Time (OWT), or age-appropriate wake window.
+You may start to notice feeding patterns becoming more predictable, but it’s important to continue following a flexible routine based on your baby’s Optimal Wake Time (OWT) or age-appropriate wake windows.

 Breastfeeding:

-Feeds should continue to take 30 minutes, with stopping to burp often.
+Feeds should continue to take around 30 minutes, with frequent burping.

 Bottle Feeding: